Quakers: Gurneyites

 Gurneyite Friends (also known as Friends United Meeting Friends) are modern followers of the Evangelical Quaker theology specified by Joseph John Gurney, a 19th-century British Friend.
 They make up 49% of the total number of Quakers worldwide.
 They see Jesus Christ as their Teacher and Lord and favour close work with other Protestant Christian churches.
 Gurneyite Friends balance the Bible's authority as inspired words of God with personal, direct experience of God in their lives.
-Both children and adults take part in religious education, which emphasises orthodox Christian teaching from the Bible, in relation to both orthodox Christian Quaker history and Quaker testimonies.
+Both children and adults participate in religious education, which emphasises orthodox Christian teaching from the Bible in relation to both orthodox Christian Quaker history and Quaker testimonies.
 Gurneyite Friends subscribe to a set of orthodox Christian doctrines, such as those found in the Richmond Declaration of faith.
-In later years conflict arose among Gurneyite Friends over the Richmond Declaration of faith, but after a while, it was adopted by nearly all of Gurneyite yearly meetings.
-The Five Years Meeting of Friends reaffirmed its loyalty to the Richmond Declaration of faith in 1912, but specified that it was not to constitute a Christian creed.
-Although Gurneyism was the main form of Quakerism in 19th-century Britain, Gurneyite Friends today are found also in America, Ireland, Africa and India.
+In later years, conflict arose among Gurneyite Friends over the Richmond Declaration of Faith, but after a while, it was adopted by nearly all of Gurneyite's yearly meetings.
+The Five Years Meeting of Friends reaffirmed its loyalty to the Richmond Declaration of Faith in 1912 but specified that it was not to constitute a Christian creed.
+Although Gurneyism was the main form of Quakerism in 19th-century Britain, Gurneyite Friends today are also found in America, Ireland, Africa, and India.
 Many Gurneyite Friends combine "waiting" (unprogrammed) worship with practices commonly found in other Protestant Christian churches, such as readings from the Bible and singing hymns.
 A small minority of Gurneyite Friends practice wholly unprogrammed worship.

 Holiness

-Holiness Friends are heavily influenced by the Holiness movement, in particular John Wesley's doctrine of Christian perfection, also called "entire sanctification".
+Holiness Friends are Quakers of the Gurneyite branch who are heavily influenced by the Holiness movement, in particular, the doctrine of Christian perfection, also called "entire sanctification".
 This states that loving God and humanity totally, as exemplified by Christ, enables believers to rid themselves of voluntary sin.
-This was a dominant view within Quakerism in the United Kingdom and United States in the 19th century, and influenced other branches of Quakerism.
-Holiness Friends argue (leaning on writings that include George Fox's message of perfection) that early Friends had this understanding of holiness.
+This dominant view within Quakerism in the United Kingdom and the United States in the 19th century influenced other branches of Quakerism.
+Holiness Friends argue, leaning on writings that include George Fox's message of perfection, that the early Friends had this understanding of holiness.

-Today, some Friends hold holiness beliefs within most yearly meetings, but it is the predominant theological view of Central Yearly Meeting of Friends, (founded in 1926 specifically to promote holiness theology) and the Holiness Mission of the Bolivian Evangelical Friends Church (founded by missionaries from that meeting in 1919, the largest group of Friends in Bolivia).
+Today, many Friends hold holiness beliefs within most yearly meetings, but it is the predominant theological view of Central Yearly Meeting of Friends, (founded in 1926 specifically to promote holiness theology) and the Holiness Mission of the Bolivian Evangelical Friends Church (founded by missionaries from that meeting in 1919, the largest group of Friends in Bolivia).